How to understand the $\rho$ resonance from the quark model and $\pi\pi$ $P$-wave phase shift: The chiral quark model

 The two additional parameters $c_1$ and $c_2$ are used to adjust the relation between the energy scale and the two-quark masses.
 The term associated with $c_1$ raises the energy scale for light-quark systems, whereas the term associated with $c_2$ shifts all energy scales toward $c_2$; the fitting result shows that $c_2$ is located roughly near the $c$-quark mass.
-On this basis, we consider modifying the logarithmic dependence of $\alpha_s$ to describe its scale behavior more flexibly: \begin{itemize} \item Model 1 (changing the power behavior of the logarithm)
+On this basis, we consider modifying the logarithmic dependence of $\alpha_s$ to describe its scale behavior more flexibly.
+In Model~1, the power behavior of the logarithm is changed as

 where the parameter $k$ is used to adjust the decay rate of the coupling constant with the energy scale.
+In Model~2, an infrared correction term is introduced,